Citizens United v. FEC: States

 The New York Times reported that 24 states with laws prohibiting or limiting independent expenditures by unions and corporations would have to change their campaign finance laws because of the ruling.
 After Citizens United, numerous state legislatures raised their limits on contributions to candidates and parties.
 Members of 16 state legislatures have called for a constitutional amendment to reverse the Supreme Court's decision.
 Most of these are non-binding resolutions, but three states—Vermont, California, and Illinois—called for an Article V Convention to draft and propose a federal constitutional amendment to overturn Citizens United.
 (Thirty-four states are needed to call an Article V convention.)
 California has since rescinded its call for a convention.
 In Minnesota, the state senate passed a similar resolution but it did not survive further discussions by the state assembly.
 On the local level, Washington, D.C., and 400 other municipalities passed resolutions requesting a federal constitutional amendment.

+In 2026, Hawaii and Montana, along with some other states, began introducing legislation designed to undo the impact of Citizens United by recognizing that corporations are only virtual persons granted that privilege by the state and thus allowing states to restrict their rights, including campaign financing.